 In each case, the Eligible Entity also draws on state, territorial, tribal, county, and municipal resources to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
-In addition, the Eligible Entity is using the Initial Proposal and Final Proposal public comment processes to collect input on the proposed CAI processes to help ensure that all relevant institutions meeting the CAI criteria are ultimately included.
 The division is meeting with county leaders across the state and inviting input and the submission of data on relevant CAI locations that are unique to the area or in county-owned facilities, but not already identified in the division's data.
 Internet service providers and county officials are also being provided with a secure means of uploading data to the state broadband office identifying CAI locations and the maximum broadband speeds at which they are currently served.
 In cases where a site falls within an approved category of CAI, but due to unique circumstances has a broadband need of less than 1 Gbps symmetrical for both the present and foreseeable future. leadership for the CAI may request an exemption from the 1 Gbps symmetrical requirement for infrastructure funding for that individual site.
 The Eligible Entity will review the request and upon approval, will document the explanation and remove the site from the list of CAI locations submitted in North Carolina's BEAD final proposal, but will work to ensure that the location is included in the BSL fabric and that broadband availability of at least 100 Mbps download and 20 Mbps upload is made available.